johann-solo/oliveandmango.github.io/site/content/blog/2019-08-19-lemon-blueberry-crunch-pie.md

 ### Directions

-1. In medium bowl mix together the granola and butter butter and then Press mixture on bottom and up sides of a 9 inch pie plate or tart pan and chill in the freezer while you make the filling.
+1. In medium bowl mix together the granola and butter butter and then press mixture on bottom and up sides of a 9 inch pie plate or tart pan and chill in the freezer while you make the filling.
 2. Puree the  blueberries in a food processor until completely smooth.
 3. In a large bowl, whisk the berry purée with sweetened condensed milk, lemon juice and whipped topping until smooth and fully incorporated.
 Pour into pie shell.
 Top with blueberries.
 Cover with plastic wrap and freeze at least 4-6 hours.
 4. Remove pie a few minutes before serving and then slice and serve.